anoukperq/articles/Translation in a continuous development environment.md

 The software industry has been in a revolution in the transformation from building software using waterfall and highly structured methodologies to more lean, agile, and highly fluid methodologies.
 Current methodologies look to release continuously and frequently deliver incremental change to maximize their time to market and minimize the risk and cost associated with delivering new untested capability.

+Development teams want to minimize the overall cost in creating applications, especially when new capabilities are being delivered that are unknown as to whether they will be liked, accepted, and used in the marketplace.

 ## How does this impact translation?

 This approach is completely at odds with today’s translation and localization processes.